Neeye Oli: Premise

-The song was picturised on the character Kabilan (Arya), who had its share of ups-and-downs in his life, and eventually try to bounce back with all his might.
+The song was picturised on the character Kabilan (Arya), who had his share of ups-and-downs in his life, but is eventually trying to bounce back with all his might.
 While writing the song, Shan had found it "easy to connect with the song because it was reflective of his journey" and considered it as him channeling the inner Muhammad Ali.

 Production

 The song was one of the two singles being released from Made in Jaffna, curated by Shan Vincent de Paul for four years.
 The album song also featured composer Santhosh Narayanan who also worked on the track, along with Navz-47, whom Shan collaborated in the 2019 single "Heaven" which is also released on the same album.
 It also marked Santhosh's second release through the platform Maajja after the viral song "Enjoy Enjaami".

 The song was pitched during Shan's tour to Chennai in 2019, where he eventually met composer Santhosh Narayanan.
 During the conversation, Santhosh sent the initial minutes of the song and told the idea and theme of this song, which Shan had liked it.
 The song marked their major collaboration for the album as Shan credited Santhosh that "he was the first major producer in India to bring him (Shan) into the Tamil music scene".
 The song was synced to the Pa.
 Ranjith-directorial Sarpatta Parambarai, being one of the two songs from the film.